CodeForPhilly/CampaignFinancePHL/README.md

 	- [ ] Totals by candidate (see Oakland's)
 	- [ ] Mapping
 	- [ ] Spending by unaffiliated committees (need to figure this out)
+- [ ] Create an admin frontend to manage candidates and other manual entities